Washington, California and British Columbia Join Forces on Forest Health and Climate Change

 The three jurisdictions plan to convene a joint summit within a year to develop implementation pathways for each area of the MOU.

-The MOU was signed via phone and is available here.
+The MOU was signed via phone.

 # # #